Negotiating a Personal Injury Settlement Without a Lawyer

 Countering and Accepting a Settlement

-You may be reluctant to settle your claim, but there is risk in going to court.
-The jury may decide for the defendant and give you nothing.
-So a fair settlement amount should reflect this risk.
-Additionally, settling out of court means you'll be compensated more quickly, and you'll avoid many court appearances and high litigation costs.
+You may be reluctant to settle your claim, but going to court is risky.
+The jury may decide the case in favor of your opponent and give you nothing.
+A fair settlement amount should reflect this risk.
+Settling out of court also means you'll get compensation more quickly, and you'll avoid many court appearances and high litigation costs.

 Make the Most of Your Claim